anthony-r-h/anthony-r-h.github.io/_posts/2025-12-27-DAKKA-CAN-XREAL.md

 ## XREAL One

-### XR

-The XREAL One is a pair of XR display glasses.
-In practical terms, it is a portable external monitor worn like glasses and connected over USB-C.
+The XREAL One glasses are highly capable XR glasses that go beyond gaming and entertainment.
+With a wider field of view, better screen quality, improved comfort, and native 3 DoF tracking, they are plausibly something one could use for everyday productivity.

-While far from a desktop replacememt, they are incredible for mobile use: travel, site visits, temporary desks, and other and other places where a laptop is available but the screen is limiting.
-The glasses provide a larger working area without carrying a larger computer, and the ultrawide mode makes them even more useful.
+They are still far from a desktop replacement, but they are excellent for mobile productivity: travel, site visits, temporary desks, and anywhere else a laptop is available but the screen is limiting.
+The appeal is simple: an ultrawide monitor beamed right into your eyes.

-#### Specs

-- 50 degree field of view
-- 0.68" Sony Micro-OLED display
-- 1920x1080 resolution
-- 120 Hz refresh rate

-### Problem with stock carrying case
+## Problem with stock carrying case

-The weak point is the stock carrying case.
+The stock carrying case isn't great.
 It is larger than it needs to be, has no separate cable compartment, and the closure is not secure enough for loose bag use.

 It protects the glasses when handled deliberately, but is not sufficient to be able to put the glasses in a bag and stop thinking about them.

-### Aftermarket EVA foam cases
+## Aftermarket EVA foam cases

 Aftermarket EVA foam cases improve some of this.
-The better options have smaller form factors, zipper closures, and cable compartments.
+The better ones are smaller, use zipper closures, and include cable compartments.

-However, the several products I tried are all EVA foam cases.
-Despite being advertised as a hard shell, the case is very much crushable.
-It is better organized than the stock case, but it is still not something I would bury in a bag under tools, chargers, or other objects.
+But after buying and returning several of them, I found they all had the same problem: they are still soft cases.
+Despite being advertised as hard shell, they are very much crushable.
+They are better organized than the stock case, but I still would not bury one in a bag under tools, chargers, or anything heavy.

-### Pelican Inspired Case
+## Pelican-Style Case

 The first solution I tried was a derived Pelican-inspired 3D printed case.
 I added reinforced ribs for crush protection, a separate cable storage compartment, and designed a silicone cradle for the glasses.